mbsantiago/soundevent/README.md

 [![codecov](https://codecov.io/gh/mbsantiago/soundevent/branch/main/graph/badge.svg?token=42kVE87avA)](https://codecov.io/gh/mbsantiago/soundevent)

 > **Warning**
-> This package is under active development use with caution.
+> This package is under active development, use with caution.
-> However, most of the data definitions are not expected to change.
-> Will be adding data loading/exporting and prediction evaluation functions soon.

 `soundevent` is an open-source Python package that aims to support the computational biocoustic community in developing well-tested, coherent, and